The Temple of My Familiar

 The Temple of My Familiar is a 1989 novel by Alice Walker.
 It is an ambitious and multi-narrative novel containing the interleaved stories of Arveyda, a musician in search of his past; Carlotta, his Latin American wife who lives in exile from hers; Suwelo, a black professor of American History who realizes that his generation of men have failed women; Fanny, his ex-wife about to meet her father for the first time; and Lissie, a vibrant creature with a thousand pasts.

+The two lead characters from Alice Walker's The Color Purple, Celie and Shug, act as minor supporting characters in this novel.